Individual & Family Health Insurance Special Enrollment.

 - Getting married

-- Having a baby, adopting a child, or placing a child for foster care
+- Had a baby, adopted a child, or placed a child for adoptive or foster care

 - Getting divorced or legally separated and losing health insurance as a result